Amarthgul/PersonalCodes/OSU/DESIGN6400/README.md

 Since it is possible for 2 rays to fall on one pixel, finding the image is existentially taking an integral of the rays on the image plane, the difference between actual integral being the rays are discrete and mostly sparse.

 While this technically is doable by iterating through the rays, finding its corresponding pixel and adding the radians into that pixel’s value, it will take a lot of time and is by no means an efficient way of doing things.
-There needs to be a way to achieve the same without relying on iteration.
+Consider a typical FHD 1920 image, it has $2073600$ individual pixels, currently a single spot takes about $0.001$ seconds to propograte through, with 3 channels on each pixel, it'll then need $2073600\times 3 \times 0.001 = 6220.8$ seconds, already a hefty amount of time.
+An iterative approach would multiply this time at least ten folds accroding to experiments, rendering it near impossible to see any update within human patience span.
+Thus, there needs to be a way to achieve the same without relying on iteration.

-Thanks to the fact that the programming part is already in progress, I discovered some ways in NumPy that achieves indexing and location-wise addition at the same time and was able to produce the image of the point this way:
+Thanks to the fact that the programming part is already in progress, I discovered some ways in NumPy that achieves indexing and location-wise addition at the same time, converting an iteration into hashing, the detail is documented in section [3.2.3](#323---image-plane).
+With the new approach, I was able to produce the image of the point this way:

 <div align="center">
 	<img src="resources/J_06_SpotSample.png" width="320">